March is Fraud Prevention Month in Canada—Recognize it, Report it, Stop it!

 One of the biggest problems is the number of shady “immigration consultants” who promise “fast and easy” immigration to Canada.
-The CIC explains it very well: if the offer is too good to be true, it probably is.
+CIC explains it very well–if the offer is too good to be true, it probably is.
 If you are thinking of hiring an immigration consultant, be aware of the fact it won’t increase your odds of obtaining a visa.
-So before you spend money on “immigration consultation”, do read the CIC advice.
-Shady immigration consultants may disappear overnight, delay application or even tempt you into submitting fake documents.
+So before you spend money on “immigration consultation,” read CIC’s advice.
+Shady immigration consultants may disappear overnight, delay your application or even tempt you into submitting fake documents.
 If you decide to hire an immigration representative, be sure to read these tips.

 Not that long ago, I helped one of my readers to undercover an immigration job scam.
 Unfortunately, these are fairly common.
-Usually, these ads offer a guaranteed well-paid position in Canada, regardless of the applicant skill.
-The bogus offer may include “extras”, such as a guaranteed work visa, free airfare, relocation fees… Just run away from these, or at the very least, do a lot of research beforehand.
+Usually, these ads offer a guaranteed well-paid position in Canada, regardless of the applicant’s skill set.
+The bogus offer may include “extras,” such as a guaranteed work visa, free airfare, relocation fees… Just run away from these, or at the very least, do a lot of research beforehand.
 While some companies do recruit abroad, the red tape is such that only very skilled workers in specific fields may get hired.
-And trust me, the process is a tad more complicated than these scam job offers may claim.
+And trust me, the process is a tad more complicated than these scammy job offers may claim.